root-project/web/manual/graphics/index.md

    caption="Toolbar providing more options."
 %}

-You can create the following graphics objects:
+You can create the following graphical objects:

 - Arc of circle
 - Arrow